 Your amplifier uses a forced air cooling system to maintain a low and even operating temperature.
-All fan cooled MARTIN AUDIO MA series amplifiers have front to rear cooling.
-Never try to reverse the direction of airflow, as the amplifier needs a pressure chamber between the fans and the internal heat sink and this only operates in one direction of the airflow.
+All fan cooled MARTIN AUDIO MA Series amplifiers have front to rear cooling.
+Never try to reverse the airflow, as the amplifier needs a pressure chamber between the fans and heat sink, and this only operates in one direction of the airflow.

-Make sure there is adequate air supply in front of the amplifier, and that the rear of the amplifier has sufficient space to allow the exhaust air to escape.
-If the amplifier is rack mounted, do not use covers or doors on the front or rear of the rack.
-If the heat sink temperature rises too high, sensing circuits will mute the hot channel.
-If the power supply overheats, another sensing circuit will mute both output channels, until they cool down to a safe operating temperature.
+Make sure that there is an adequate air supply in front of the amplifier, and that the rear of the amplifier has sufficient space to allow the exhaust to escape.
+If the amplifier is rack-mounted, do not use covers or doors on the front or rear of the rack.
+If the heatsink temperature rises too high, its sensing circuit will mute the hot channel.
+If the power supply overheats, another sensing circuit will mute both output channels, until they cool down to a safe operating temperature

 For installations with a central cooling system, usually found in fixed installations with a dedicated rack room, it may be necessary to calculate the maximum heat emission.
 Refer to Power consumption on page 9.
-Remember never rack different brands of amplifiers together that have opposing air flow characteristics.
+Remember! never rack different makes of amplifier together that have opposing air flow characteristics.